Principal Investigator

 Bioinformatics

-Bo Xue (Programmer)
+Bo Xue (Programmer, MSU)

 I graduated in 2015 from University of Minnesota, Twin Cities with a Master's degree in Computer Science focusing on data mining and recommender system.
 Discovering new information from data has always been an interesting topic to me.
 After working at the Chinese Academy of Science on the systematic characterization of mice miRNA expression, I developed a fondness for bioinformatics.
 Since joining Sue Rhee's lab in 2015, I have been working on many interesting projects, mainly the Plant Metabolic Network.
 Which includes developing computational pipelines and the visualization of our databases.
 If I'm not working, you'll probably find me trying to catch a movie.
 I love the theater going experience.